asutton/wg21/overload/fn.md

     };

+## Qualified ids

+If the *id-expression* naming the overloaded function is a *qualified-id*, then the function called in the lambda expression should also be fully qualified.
+So if you write this:

+    template<typename T>
+      void f(T) { }

+    f(std::swap);

+The corresponding lambda for the overload argument would be:

+    [](auto&&... xs) { return std::swap(std::forward<decltype(xs)>(xs)...); }

+## When not to use this feature

+If you need to call an operator as a function.

+If you need to use a postfix increment or decrement operator.

 ## Related work

 [N3617](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3617.htm)
-describes "lifting expressions", which satisfy many of the same aims of this proposal.
+describes "lifting expressions", which have the same aims of this proposal.
 However, it requires the *lambda-introducer* before the *id-expression*.
 This extra annotation seems unnecessary to me.

 N3617 goes further and suggests that we allow projection functions like